Selphyz/gosql/README.md

 - `--single-transaction`: Use a consistent snapshot/transaction
 - `--progress`: Print per-table progress information
 - `--drop-first`: Drop existing tables on the destination (migrate only)
+- The migrator will create the destination database automatically (matching the source charset and collation) when it is missing and credentials permit.

 ## Testing